Lpshkn/Ataurus/doc/FEATURES.md

 №12.
 Standard deviation of length of sentences
 №13.
 Average length of paragraph
 №14.
 Length of document
 №15.
-Average count of foreign words
+Foreign words / all words ratio
 №16.
 Average count of stop words